dharvSpring/springboardOct22/react-jobly/README.md

 # React Jobly

-Jonly Frontend in React using reactstrap
+Jobly Frontend in React using reactstrap

 deployed?